lovely-io/lovely.io-games/timer/README.md

 ## Options

-There is a few additional options you can use when creating a timer element
+There are several additional options you can use when creating a timer element

  * `hours` - if you need it to show the hours counter (default `false`)
  * `milli` - if you need it to show milliseconds counter (default `false`)